Here’s a little behind-the-scenes Boys’ Life info you may not know: The magazine is available in two different versions.

 Here’s some more stuff you might not know about the two editions:

-Boys’ Life knows which one your boy needs
+Boys’ Life knows which one your Scout needs

 Scouts automatically get the edition that’s right for them — no action is necessary on your part.

-Boys’ Life knows the Scout’s current program based on his unit registration, and that info is used to make sure he gets the right version.
+Boys’ Life knows the Scout’s current program based on his or her unit registration, and that info is used to make sure he or she gets the right version.

 There’s an easy way to tell which one you’re looking at

-Above you see the contents pages from the October 2014 issue.
+UPDATE: Above you see the contents pages from the October 2019 issue.

-You’ll probably spot quite a few differences, but pay particular attention to the top-right corner.
-See the illustration of a Cub Scout holding up the Cub Scout sign?
+You’ll probably spot quite a few differences, but pay particular attention to the sections in the middle of the page.
+See the illustration of a Cub Scout logo for the “Let’s Look At” feature?
+On the other page, you’ll see merit badges for the “Merit Badge Minute” feature.

-That little guy is in every issue of Boys’ Life‘s Cub Scout edition.
-Flip to the contents page, look for the Cub Scout and you’ll know which version you’re holding.
+Flip to the contents page and you’ll know which version you’re holding.

 Why two versions?

 This allows the magazine to tailor program-related content to the appropriate audience.
-Cub Scout content for Cub Scouts; Boy Scout content for Boy Scouts.
+Cub Scout content for Cub Scouts; Scout content for Scouts BSA, Venturing, Sea Scouts and Exploring.

 But Boys’ Life includes way more than just Scouting stories.
-The magazine covers everything boys are interested in, all while upholding Scouting’s values.
+The magazine covers everything boys and girls are interested in, all while upholding Scouting’s values.

 Take movies for example.